 Complies with the standards of conduct applicable to a director of a non-profit mutual benefit corporation under California law, and without limiting the foregoing, refuses any gain of any kind (including, without limitation, any money, services, products, gifts and gratuities of significant value) as determined by a majority vote of all other Directors who satisfy the requirements of this subsection, which gain is offered in connection with such Director's service on the Board of Directors of the Master Association.
 A Director must disclose any offer of gain at an open meeting of the Board.
 Reimbursement of expenses associated with services to the Master Association do not constitute prohibited gain within the meaning of this subsection; and

-Except for Directors elected to the Board by the Declarant pursuant to its Class C membership rights, must be an Owner in "good standing" with the Master Association.

-The Director may not hold a joint ownership interest in the same separate interest as any other incumbent director or officer;

 NOMINATIONS: Nomination for election to the Board may be made from any qualified Member.
 Any Member may nominate themself as a candidate.
 Every qualified Member returning a candidacy form by the deadline established in any candidate solicitation shall be included on the ballot and in any associated solicitation materials.

 BALLOT DISTRIBUTION: A ballot shall be distributed to every Member who is a Member as of any record date established by the Board.
 The Association shall not deny a ballot to a person with general power of attorney for a Member.
 A ballot submitted by a person with general power of attorney for a Member, if valid and returned by the appropriate deadline, shall be counted by the Association.